-Module M24 - M30

-Semester 6 or 7

-Duration of module 1 semester

-Type of module Elective

-How frequently is the module offered?
-Each semester

-Admission requirements None

-Level Major

-Transferability of the module Open to exchange students / students of other ESB bachelor programmes on request.

-Module coordinator/ responsible professor Prof. Dr. Hazel Gruenewald

-Name(s) of lecturer(s); For contact details, see ESB website.
-Hazel Gruenewald

-Language of instruction English

-Credits (ECTS) 5

-Total workload 150 hours (40 hours lecture time, 110 hours independent study)

-Contact hours per week (SWS) 4 hours

-Examination/ type of assessment The grade is based on an assessed student lecture (70%) and a paper (30%),

-Weighting of grade within overall programme 5/157

-Learning outcomes After the successful completion of this course the students should have gained the following knowledge and developed the following competencies: Professional competencies: understanding of key concepts, models and practices within the field of organisational behaviour such as personality, motivation, team dynamics and effectiveness, decision-making, organisational design, culture and change; appreciation of how theories can be translated into practical applications.
+Module M24 - M30 Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module offered?
+Each semester Admission require- ments None Level Major Transferability of the module Open to exchange students / students of other ESB bachelor programmes on request.
+Module coordinator/ responsible professor Prof. Dr. Hazel Gruenewald Name(s) of lec- turer(s); For contact details, see ESB website.
+Hazel Gruenewald Language of instruc- tion English Credits (ECTS) 5 Total workload 150 hours (40 hours lecture time, 110 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment The grade is based on an assessed student lecture with peer review (70%) and a paper (30%), Weighting of grade within overall programme 5/157 Learning outcomes After the successful completion of this course the students should have gained the following knowledge and developed the following competencies: Professional competencies : understanding of key concepts, models and practices within the field of organisational behaviour such as personality, motivation, team dynamics and effectiveness, decision-making, organisa- tional design, culture and change; appreciation of how theories can be translated into practical applications.
 The module contributes to the profiles in Leadership and Strategy.
-Methodological competencies: competence to develop and answer a specific research question, to prepare a paper and a presentation according to scientific standards.
+Methodological competencies : competence to develop and answer a spe- cific research question, to prepare a paper and a presentation according to scientific standards.
 The ability to be able to stand back and view complex

 situations in perspective and to think critically about organisations and what happens in them.
-Social competencies: presentation and teamwork skills (through group work and group presentations)
+Social competencies: presentation and teamwork skills (through group work

 and group presentations).

 Personal competencies: awareness of the own skills in realising an academic project; competence to evaluate other student's academic projects and presentations.

 Course-specific contributions to AoL CG1: Students design and deliver an interactive lecture in English, using highly effective teaching techniques.

-competency goals (CG 1-6) CG2: Students consider international perspectives of organisational behaviour e.g. working in global virtual teams, cultural differences in leadership.
+competency goals (CG 1-6) CG2: Students consider international perspectives of organisational behav- iour e.g. working in global virtual teams, cultural differences in leadership.

 CG3: The students discuss organisational behaviour from different ethical perspectives e.g. equity theory, organisational justice.

 CG4: Students critically evaluate the preparation, delivery of and response to their lecture in a self-reflective essay.

 Content/ PART I: The world of organisational behaviour

 indicative syllabus Foundations of organisational behaviour

 PART II: Individual process / group and social processes

 Understanding people at work

-Personality dynamics
+Personality & team dynamics

 Values

-Perception and learning

-Emotions, attitudes and stress
+The role of fit

+Team development phases

+Managing conflict & giving feedback

 Motivation and job satisfaction

 Content and process theories

 Reinforcement theories

 Designing a motivating work environment

 Diversity management

 Equality, discrimination, dimensions

 The challenges and benfits of diversity

 Making a case for diversity

 Overcoming barriers to change

 Leadership & change management

 Theoretical insights & application to practice

 Teaching and learning methodology Lectures with case studies, videos, group work, exercises, self-reporting, student presentations and discussions

 Miscellaneous The module contributes to the profiles in Leadership and Strategy.